compose-spec/compose-spec/spec.md

 so we have :
-- 2 services, backed by docker images `webapp` and `database`
+- 2 services, backed by Docker images `webapp` and `database`
-- 1 secret (https certificate), injected in fronted
+- 1 secret (HTTPS certificate), injected into the frontend
-- 1 configuration (HTTP), injected in frontend
+- 1 configuration (HTTP), injected into the frontend
 - 1 persistent volume, attached to the backend
 - 2 networks